Tanks of Iraq: History

 In 1991 the Taji plant was destroyed by an airstrike while being upgraded by Bumar-Łabędy.

 During the 1980s, China sold hundreds of Type 59 and Type 69 MBTs to Iraq.
 By the Persian Gulf War of 1990 and 1991, western analysts claim that Iraq had upgraded some Type 69s with a 105 mm gun, a 60 mm mortar, and a 125 mm gun with an auto-loader.
 All of them were reinforced with frontal layer armor welded on the glacis plate.
 All these versions were known as Type 69-QMs.
 It was reported during the 1991 Gulf War that the Iraqi Type 69 units fought harder than the elite Republican Guard units, equipped with T-72 MBTs.
-One possible explanation is that Saddam ordered his Republican Guard units to preserve their strength, while sending the rest of the army, equipped with inferior Type 69 tanks, to the frontline.
+One possible explanation is that Saddam Hussein ordered his Republican Guard units to preserve their strength, while sending the rest of the army, equipped with inferior Type 69 tanks, to the frontline.

 According to battle reports from the 2003 invasion of Iraq, Type 69-QMs were used by the Iraqi Army units defending Nasiriyah in March 2003, most of them being employed as artillery pillboxes.
 They played an important role in the ambushes mounted against the US Army 507th Maintenance Company and Charlie Company of the 1st Battalion, 2nd Marines, before AH-1 Cobra helicopters wiped out the Iraqi tanks.
 Two Type 69s destroyed at least four vehicles of the 507th, among them a heavy truck rammed by one of the tanks.
 There is also a first hand account of about four Type 69s hidden behind some buildings, pounding the Marines' Charlie Company with indirect fire and likely disabling several AAVs.
 Some combat useless Type 59/69s were emplaced as decoys or mere obstacles.

 After the war, the Iraqis received American tanks such as the M1 Abrams which were used in the fight against ISIS.
 The 9th Armoured Division of the Iraqi Army, was reformed after the recreation of the Iraqi Army began after 2003.
 A 2006 article in ARMY Magazine described how the division was being built from the 'wreckage of the old Republican Guard. ..[i]ts facilities occupy the greater portion of Camp Taji, Iraq, in scores of refurbished buildings that once belonged to the Republican Guard, and much of its equipment was salvaged' from the old regime's junk.
 T-55 tanks and 'armoured personnel carriers for two of its three brigades were cobbled together from battle-damaged vehicles..' at Camp Taji.
 Contractors rebuilt functioning equipment from the scrap.
 Used T-72 tanks for the division's third brigade were to be purchased from a former Soviet Bloc country.